Starting a business.

 By developing a business plan, you give yourself the opportunity to explore different scenarios, decide on a path that you think will get you to your destination, and what actions you’ll need to take to get you there.
 It’s a bit like a roadmap or GPS for your business – focused on your destination and providing guidance for how to get there.

-So, to help with that plan we use a framework called the 7Ps.
+To help with that plan we use a framework called the 7Ps.
 The first P, and we have already looked at this to some extent, is Purpose.
 In asking the ‘what’ and ‘why’ questions we looked at earlier, we were thinking about the purpose of the business.
 By identifying this purpose, we can then centre our business on this, and all our other decisions and actions should be aligned to achieving this purpose.

 Some of the tactics we can then use to achieve that purpose are … our product, people, place, price, and promotion.
 So, firstly your Product or Service.
 An effective business plan will include things like: • Exactly what is it that you are selling? • What do you need to put it together? • How does it go together? and • What benefit does your customer get out of using the product or service?